-3.6 Overriding a Password
+3.7 Overriding a Password

-Productivity interruptions that a user might experience because of restrictions to connectivity, software, or thumb drives are probably caused by the security policy the Endpoint Security Client 4.0 is enforcing.
+Productivity interruptions that a user might experience because of restrictions to connectivity, software, or thumb drives are probably caused by the security policy the Endpoint Security Client 3.5 is enforcing.
 Changing locations or firewall settings usually lifts these restrictions and restores the interrupted functionality.
 However, in some cases the restriction could be implemented in such a way that it affects all locations and firewall settings.
 When this is the case, the restrictions must be temporarily lifted to allow productivity.

-The Endpoint Security Client 4.0 is equipped with a Password Override feature that temporarily disables the current security policy to permit the necessary activity.
+The Endpoint Security Client 3.5 is equipped with a Password Override feature that temporarily disables the current security policy to permit the necessary activity.
 The Security Administrator distributes a single-use password key only when needed, and should be informed of any problems with a security policy.
-After the password key's time limit has expired (set by the administrator), the security policy protecting the endpoint is restored.
+After the password key's time limit has expired, the security policy protecting the endpoint is restored.
 Rebooting the endpoint also restores the security settings.